toddbirchard/confluence-wikipy/README.md

 - A Confluence instance of 10,000 pages will take roughly 10-15 minutes to process

 # Coming updates
-- A visual interface
+- Python 3 support
-- In-depth instructions
+- Flask web interface
 - Documentation of source code
-- Support for a variable number of hierarchies
+- Detect number of hierarchies
-- Python 3 support
+- Built-in API handling